datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    repositories, which lets you navigate through nested datasets in the web-interface.

    .. figure:: ../artwork/src/screenshot_midtermproject.png
-      :alt: The midterm project repository, published to Github
+      :alt: The midterm project repository, published to GitHub

    The above screenshot shows the linkage between the analysis project you will create and its subdataset.
 Clicking on the subdataset (highlighted) will take you to the iris dataset